 Does Saskatchewan have the lowest minimum wage in Canada?

-Yes, Saskatchewan currently has the lowest minimum wage across all provinces at $14 per hour as of 2023.
+Yes, Saskatchewan currently has one of the lowest minimum wage across all provinces at $15.35 per hour as of 2025.

 Does overtime need to be paid at minimum wage in Saskatchewan?